himaenshuu/QuizCracker/README.md

 - 🖼️ Got a tricky image-based question?
 We handle it.
 - 📄 Dig answers from PDFs like a nerdy ninja
 - 🔗 Smash through link-based queries
-- 🤫 And more sneaky tools waiting for you to discover
+- 🤫 And more sneaky tools waiting for you to discover.

 ---